-Wait, is this for real?
-Some people are trading and travelling for a living?
+Are people trading and travelling for a living?
 Absolutely!
 If you think about it, you can trade stocks from anywhere in the world these days as long as you have an internet connection or a smartphone.
-Now all you need to do is head over to Instagram and you’ll find a ton of traders posting pictures of themselves trading on a tropical beach in the Caribbean; or on a yacht sailing the Mediterranean.
+Now all you need to do is head over to Instagram and you’ll find a ton of traders posting pictures of themselves trading on a tropical beach in the Caribbean, or on a yacht sailing the Mediterranean.
 Must be easy if you have the money, right?
 Well, as glamorous as it seems, there’s actually a long list of things you need to have before you can even think about being a travelling trader.
 Luckily for you, we’ve already looked into living this life to see how realistic it is.

 So you want to start Trading and Travelling?